thibaut-neoledge/azure-docs.fr-fr/articles/storsimple/storsimple-install-update-21.md

 <properties
-   pageTitle="Installer Update 2.2 sur votre appareil StorSimple | Microsoft Azure" description="Explique comment installer StorSimple 8000 Series Update 2.2 sur votre appareil de la gamme StorSimple 8000." services="storsimple" documentationCenter="NA"
+   pageTitle="Install Update 2.2 on your StorSimple device | Microsoft Azure" description="Explains how to install StorSimple 8000 Series Update 2.2 on your StorSimple 8000 series device." services="storsimple"
+   documentationCenter="NA"
    authors="alkohli"